litian96/fair_flearn/README.md

 *[We provide a quick demo on the Vehicle dataset here.
 Don't need to change any default parameters in any scripts.]*

-First specify GPU ids (we can just use CPUs for Vehicle with linear SVM)
+First specify GPU ids (we can just use CPUs for Vehicle with a linear SVM)

 ```
 export CUDA_VISIBLE_DEVICES=